Morning Dresses, June 1800

 Lady’s Monthly Museum, June 1800.

-“Morning Dresses for June 1800”
+“Morning Dresses for June 1800.”

 These are clearly outdoor morning dresses, as they include hats and outer garments, and a parasol.
-Note the the parasol is held from the top and not from the handle.
+Note that the parasol is held from the top and not from the handle.
 This is seen throughout the period in fashion prints.
 Sometimes a small loop is shown at the tip which would have acted as a handle.

 The print is described in the magazine as follows: